kb-1000/no-telemetry/README.md

 * game mode

 This time [Mojang did not add a toggle](https://bugs.mojang.com/browse/MC-237493) for interested users to turn it off, though, so this mod fixes that by disabling the telemetry entirely.

-## License

-This mod is available under the CC0 license.